feiyehua/PS5VideosTranscode/README.md

 `./transcode.sh /path/of/your/videos\ clips/` Transcode all your WebP files in /path/to/your/videos/clips/ (In macOS you can simply drag and drop your folder to terminal)

+`./transcode.sh /path/of/your/videos\ clips/ delete` Move converted original files and unsucessfully output file into trash.
+You must spcify the path manually.

 Note: The script will ignore every file that has been transcoded already.